Showing posts with label Joe Primrose. Show all posts

 I had stared at this entry for long periods.
 In the end I thought "the name is barely legible but could be Isidor."

-Now it has become "fact" that Irving was born Isidor (or Isadore).
+Now it has become "fact" on the internet (including Wikipedia) that Irving was born Isidor (or Isadore).

 From supposition to fact.